KonnectWell/landing/README.md

 # KonnectWell - Financial Advising Matchmaking Service

 KonnectWell is a financial advising matchmaking service that connects individuals with the perfect financial advisor.
-Our AI-powered algorithm ensures trusted connections and data-driven fit for your financial planning needs.
+Our tailored algorithm ensures trusted connections and data-driven fit for your financial planning needs.

 **Slogan:** Trusted connections.
 Data-driven fit.